 In a small glass or wooden bowl with a spatula mix together 1 tsp of clay, 1/2 tsp of ACV.
 Add water if required.
 Don’t forget to shake up your organic ACV to make sure to get the mother in the mixture also.
 Apply to the skin straight away and follow the same instructions mentioned before.

 P.S I don’t recommend using this particular mask while you are having a hot bath, as the fumes from the ACV can get in your eyes and ruin the whole experience.
 Also, if you naturally have sensitive skin, I recommend that you go for a Russian clay instead.

 For this mask, you can use most of the green superfood powders that you can find at the health store.
 My favourite choices are spirulina and chlorella, which belong to the algae family.

 Chlorella powder is packed with phytonutrients that help to repair your skin cells and improve its appearance.
 Spirulina is packed with vital ingredients for glowing skin: vitamins A, C, E, K, several Bs, zinc, copper, potassium, selenium, calcium and many more.
 These beautiful ingredients could be used on its own or together.
 It’s really up to you!

-I like to mix algae powders with honey and lemon juice.
-Both of these ingredients have antibacterial properties and help with blackheads.
+I like to mix algae powders with just honey or aloe vera gel.
+Both of these ingredients have antibacterial properties.

-You will need 1 tsp raw honey, 1 tsp chlorella, 1 tsp spirulina and 1/2 tsp lemon juice.
+You will need 1 tbsp raw honey, 1 tsp chlorella, 1 tsp spirulina.
 1/2 tsp of water is optional.

 Mix your powders first, then add honey.
-Then add lemon juice and if you are not happy with the consistency, add some water.
+If you are not happy with the consistency, add some water.
 Apply immediately.
 Leave it on your face for about 15-20 mins and then wash it off.

 LIFTING ALGINATE MASK